Mo Courtney: Subsequent activity

-Courtney has continued to be linked to the Finucane and in 2007, whilst serving his sentence for his involvement in McCullough's death, he was named as one of the two gunmen to kill Finucane in an affidavit filed in a Belfast court by Metropolitan Police officer Detective Chief Inspector Graham Taylor, who was at the time heading the investigation into the killing.
+Courtney has continued to be linked to the Finucane murder and in 2007, whilst serving his sentence for his involvement in McCullough's death, he was named as one of the two gunmen to kill Finucane in an affidavit filed in a Belfast court by Metropolitan Police officer Detective Chief Inspector Graham Taylor, who was at the time heading the investigation into the killing.

 Courtney was released from prison and returned to his home in the Glencairn area to the north of the Shankill.
 However, in 2013 Courtney was convicted of the assault of Tracey Coulter at the offices of the Lower Shankill Community Association.
 According to court reports Coulter had gone to the offices to speak to Courtney's associates about the death of her cousin, a drug-user, a week earlier.
 During Coulter's visit she had become embroiled in an argument with an unnamed man when Courtney intervened and head-butted her.
 Courtney is due to be sentenced in January 2014.
 Coulter, who is the daughter of Jackie Coulter (a close associate of Adair's who was killed in the 2002 feud with the UVF), had her house burnt down in an arson attack soon after Courtney's conviction.
 She publicly accused the UDA of being behind the attack.
 In December 2013 Courtney was again brought before the courts, to face charges of harassing Coulter in the aftermath of his previous conviction, as well as threatening to kill campaigner Raymond McCord, who was with Courtney during the alleged incident.
 Courtney was given a suspended prison sentence of four months and ordered to pay Coulter £500 for the incident.
 He was subsequently also found guilty of threatening to kill McCord, although a similar charge relating to Coulter was dismissed.